mikrono/tModLoaderWiki_kr_ko/Why-Use-an-IDE.md

 ### Simple Example
 In this video, we see 2 Example Gun spawned.
 After the first is spawned, a breakpoint is set in SetDefaults.
 Once it is hit, the game is paused and Visual Studio comes to the front.
 Then, `item.damage` is changed from 40 to 80.
 We press continue and we can hover over the 2 items and see that the second item was spawned with 80 damage.
 [Watch this in action.](https://gfycat.com/CriminalGrossBasenji)

+### Another Example
+In the [Basic Projectile: Drawing and Collision](https://github.com/blushiemagic/tModLoader/wiki/Basic-Projectile#drawing-and-collision) guide, an example is shown using a breakpoint to test values for `ModProjectile.SetDefaults`: [Video](https://gfycat.com/WebbedUntimelyHarborseal)

 # Documentation
 If you have the tML XMLdoc file, you can see documentation for a method when you hover it.
 To get the XMLdoc, generate it yourself or ask ask a developer/modder in the Discord server.